Pupil Premium Evaluation 17/18

 Case Studies : extracted and anonymised information

 A number of case studies are set out below to give exemplary qualitative evidence to show the full range of impact on students welfare and needs of the strategies employed by Angmering school.
 Pupil Premium students are supported using a wide range of strategies and approaches personalized to their needs.
 For example:

 A student with low attendance had a return to school plan was put together which contained the following actions:

 - Daily support from Support2learn team including 1:1 support in specific lessons

-- Daily mentoring from Y11 Student Support Assistant to plan his day
+- Daily mentoring from Y11 Student Support Assistant to plan her day

 - Support to catch up on coursework

 - Reduced number of GCSEs for student to be able to catch up and cope with 6 qualifications